 For Virginia Tech fans, they hopefully will be ready for a man that could take a returning starter’s starting spot potentially.

 Fisher has tons of talent and will be a player that get tons of playing time from day one due to how he is a great fit in Bud Foster’s defensive scheme and is an excellent athlete.
 Holland Fisher fits perfectly in the rover role which is similar to a strong safety but is currently held down by Kyshoen Jarrett.
 However, Jarrett has the skill set to play free safety while Detrick Bonner could also get pushed out to cornerback.

 Holland Fisher has played some linebacker before but is a better fit at safety in the long run where he projects as a potential NFL strong safety.
 Fisher is known for being very good at shutting down the run and Jarrett could be better as a free safety on run plays with Fisher near the line.
 Fisher will also probably have a chip on his shoulder after not getting to play for the Hokies this past season and now getting the job done in the classroom.
 The Hokies have the willingness to make sure the best players are out there and Fisher is ready to come in and challenge Bonner and Jarrett for playing time and possibly a starting spot.

-Topics: Holland Fisher
+Tags: Holland Fisher